ManojG1978/aks-training/README.md

 ## Lab 17: Deploying Virtual Node ACI - Serverless Kubernetes

-1) Create a new AKS cluster with Virtual Nodes enabled using the portal
+1) In Lab 2, if you created a cluster without enabling virtual nodes, create a new AKS cluster with Virtual Nodes enabled using the portal.
-2) Switch to cluster-admin credentials for the newly created cluster\
+2) Switch to cluster-admin credentials for this cluster\
 `az aks get-credentials -a --resource-group aks-training --name aks-aci`
 3) Examine the node pools and check a node by name *virtual-node-aci-linux*\
 `kubectl get nodes`